Nonlinear subspace clustering by functional link neural networks: Introduction

 To address the aforementioned challenge, this paper introduces an innovative subspace clustering technique that utilizes the functional link neural network (FLNN).
 This approach is termed Functional Link Neural Network Subspace Clustering (FLNNSC).
-FLNN is a single-layer artificial neural network that applies nonlinear transformations to the input features to strengthen the learning capability of the network \cite{patra2002nonlinear, lu2019time, yin2020combination}.
+FLNN is a single-layer artificial neural network that applies nonlinear transformations to the input features to strengthen the learning capability of the network \cite{patra2002nonlinear}.
+This network has found applications in diverse areas such as filter design \cite{lu2019time}, resolution of the van der Pol-Duffing oscillator \cite{yin2020combination}.
 Compared with the conventional neural network, FLNN is able to achieve comparable function approximation performance with faster convergence and lower computational complexity.
-In practical scenarios, data often exhibit both linear and nonlinear structures.
+In practical scenarios, such as in the case of biological signals \cite{balli2010classification, elhaj2016arrhythmia}, data often exhibit both linear and nonlinear structures.
 To fully exploit both the linear and nonlinear features of the data, we propose an extension of FLNNSC, introducing a convex combination subspace clustering (CCSC) method that simultaneously integrates linear and nonlinear representations.
 Our main contributions are summarized as follows:

 \begin{enumerate}[1)]